ElementsProject/lightning/doc/PLUGINS.md

 methods are required:

  - `getmanifest` asks the plugin for command line options and JSON-RPC commands that should be passed through.
-Note that can be run before `lightningd` checks that it is the sole user of the `lightning-dir` directory (for `--help`) so your plugin should not touch files at this point).
+This can be run before `lightningd` checks that it is the sole user of the `lightning-dir` directory (for `--help`) so your plugin should not touch files at this point.
  - `init` is called after the command line options have been parsed and passes them through with the real values (if specified).
 This is also the signal that `lightningd`'s JSON-RPC over Unix Socket is now up